 Florida is known for retirement.
 It is a mecca for seniors in search of rest, relaxation, white sandy beaches, and luxury retirement.
 It has been this way for years, and the truth is, its reputation is well earned.
 According to the 2010 census, the Sunshine State reported the highest number of people over the age of 65 (17.3%), more than any other state.

-Take a closer look at why the state has attracted seniors for decades.
+Florida has attracted seniors for decades.
 Learn why you may want to consider retiring in Florida, and why a Florida retirement is pursued by so many retirees.

 Benefits of Retiring in Florida